germanDV/germanDV.github.io/entries/published/a-result-type-for-typescript.md

   : ballotResult.error.name
 ```

-A week or so after originally writing this article, while working on a new article about Node worker threads, I found out that Node is using this exact same approach for its `PromiseSettledResult`, it looks something like:
+Node is using this exact same approach for its `PromiseSettledResult`, it looks something like:

 ```typescript
 interface PromiseFulfilledResult<T> {